Learn how to use Engagement Cloud for Salesforce.

 To re-establish an authorise connection, admin permission will be required to carry out some of the instructions, note that not all Administrators will have easy access to the Marketing Automation Configuration tab).

-Unauthorising of Marketing Automation application must only be carried out after the Marketing Automation - API Service Account permission set is applied to the new API service user as it is used to by the Marketing Automation system to access the Salesforce API and required objects.
+Unauthorising of Engagement Cloud Application must only be carried out after the Marketing Automation - API Service Account permission set is applied to the new API service user as it is used to by the Marketing Automation system to access the Salesforce API and required objects.

 The suggested steps to re-establishing the connection are: